Q-Sys Upgrades Detroit’s Ford Field

-At Ford Field, home of the NFL Detroit Lions, fans are now hearing an upgraded audio experience with the help of QSC’s Q-Sys integrated system platform.
+At Ford Field, home of the NFL Detroit Lions, fans are now hearing an enhanced audio experience with the help of QSC’s Q -Sys integrated system platform.

+The original audio system at Ford Field was comprised of multiple, interconnected DSP systems of varying ages and types — an infrastructure ripe for potential disaster and in need of an audio overhaul.

 “The former system was a mixture of analog and networked digital audio using a variety of processors and technology," said audio consultant and integrator, John W. Horrell of Durrell Sports Audio Systems.
 "A main DSP was used for overall system EQ and then fed twenty-six other DSP devices which provided the voicings for the main stadium clusters.
 A back of house system used still another DSP structure to feed the concourses, the locker rooms, the media areas and ticketing.
 With so many potential points of failure, servicing the system was a big problem — especially if a failure happened just before a game, as it did on one terrible occasion when the audio for the entire bowl area was lost.”